What is Istanbul in Turkey like?

 Sightseeing in Istanbul

-Over the suspension bridges and from Great Camhca Hill on the Asian side, one can get a bird’s eye view of the city and the Bosphorus.
-The Princes’ Islands, one hour by ferryboat and the eight wonders of the world, the Suleymaniye Mosque, Sultan Ahmet Mosque, the Hippodrome and the Topkapi Palace Museum.
+From the top of the suspension bridges and from Great Camhca Hill on the Asian side, one can overlook the city and the Bosphorus.
+The Hippodrome, the Topkapi Palace Museum, the Suleymaniye Mosque, the Sultan Ahmet Mosque, and the eight wonders of the world are all within an hour’s ferry ride of the Princes Islands.

 The culture of Istanbul